-First click on the top "View document" link above to read the first article ‘Making connections: how children learn’.
+Click on the link below to read the first article ‘Making connections: how children learn’.
 Keep a note of any points that are new to you or that you found surprising in any way, as you will need these for the next activity.

-The next article (click on the second "View document"), ‘Overview of brain-based learning’ by Wilson and Spears, looks in a little more detail at brain research and links this to learning and teaching.
+Next, click on the link below for the second article ‘Overview of brain-based learning’ by Wilson and Spears, which looks in a little more detail at brain research and links this to learning and teaching.
 It suggests ways in which educators could enhance their practice by drawing on this new information.
 Look particularly at the Twelve Design Principles and at the ways in which it is suggested learning can be maximised.
 Keep a note of three points that interest you in this reading and which relate specially to young children.

 evaluate your own provision according to the Twelve Design Principles;